wp-plugins/teleport/readme.txt

 = 1.0.1 =

 This patch fixes a pretty huge bug that prevented the usrs from using any forms.
 Upgrade asap!

+= 1.1 =
+This update makes the logged in and out views look the same.
+If you're not logged in, you will be prompted to do so before being redirected.